McGirk, Texas

-McGirk is a ghost town located in Hamilton County near the Lampasas River in Central Texas.
+McGirk is a ghost town located in Hamilton County near the Lampasas River in Central Texas, United States.
 Founded in the early 1870s, the town acquired a post office in 1882.
-John A. McGirk, the town's namesake also served as the first postmaster.
+John A. McGirk, the town's namesake, also served as the first postmaster.
 A steam-operated cotton gin on the Lampasas River remained in place for many years.
 The post office closed by 1920 and the school was gone by the mid-1930s.
-The town still had a population of 25 in 1945 but post war opportunities drew off that meager number and the town became a ghost.
+The town still had a population of 25 in 1945, but post war opportunities drew off that meager number and the town became a ghost.